google-deepmind/bsuite/README.md

 research community, and commit to a periodic review of the experiments from a committee of prominent researchers.

+For a more comprehensive overview, see the accompanying [paper].

 ## Technical overview

 `bsuite` is a collection of _experiments_, defined in the [`experiments`]